Florida International University pedestrian bridge collapse: Reports of cracking

 Immediately after the meeting between FIGG employees and FIU, FDOT, BPA (Bolton Perez and Associates, Inc., the construction engineering and inspection firm), and MCM (the main construction contractor); the post-tensioning crew from Structural Technologies (US licensee of VSL tensioned-concrete technology) began to re-stress the two PT rods in diagonal truss member 11 to 280000 lbf each.
 Due to the urgency and short notice demanded by the EOR, the post-tensioning inspection subcontractor, the Corradino Group, was unavailable to monitor this process.
 FIGG employees, including the EOR, had gone back to Tallahassee.
 VSL had just completed the procedure, and still had some of their equipment attached and a crane in the air, when the bridge collapsed.

 Collapse

 FIU was on spring break at the time of collapse.

-At 1:47 p.m. on March 15, the north end of the installed bridge span had a blow-out as the northernmost tendon (11) sheared the remaining rebar in adjacent vertical truss member (12) at the cold joint (node) where truss members 11 and 12 join the deck.
+At 1:47 p.m. on March 15, the north end of the installed bridge span had a blowout as the northernmost tendon (11) sheared the remaining rebar in adjacent vertical truss member (12) at the cold joint (node) where truss members 11 and 12 join the deck.
 The span sagged deeply as the diagonal fractured, folded, and immediately dropped the heavy full span onto the roadway below.
 A dashcam video shows that the blowout, collapse, and impact sequence took only a few video frames.

 United States Senator and FIU adjunct professor Marco Rubio tweeted that engineers were tightening loosened cables on March 15: "Workers were adding more tension to the steel rod (tendon) inside a concrete diagonal strut at the north end".